 - Use Flickr APIs for any application that constitutes, promotes or is used in connection with spyware, adware, other malicious programs or code.

-- Use Flickr APIs in any manner or for any purpose that violates any law or regulation, any right of any person, including but not limited to intellectual property rights, rights of privacy, or rights of personality.
+- Use Flickr APIs in any manner or for any purpose that violates any law or regulation, any right of any person, including but not limited to intellectual property rights, rights of privacy, rights of personality, or human rights as described in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social, and Cultural Rights.

 - Use Flickr as a generic image hosting service for banner advertisements, graphics, etc.